Shopping Cart

 A couplet features two consecutive lines of poetry that typically rhyme and have the same meter.
 A couplet can be part of a poem or a poem on its own.

-By distilling the main ideas of the poem into these brief two-line units, the poet creates more of an impact with the form.
+By distilling the main ideas of the poem into brief two-line units, the poet creates more of an impact.

-Emotion, and tone all must be condensed into these units, making each word choice count.
+Emotion, and tone all must be condensed, making each word choice count.

 • Did you notice the light stepped pace with these couplets?